mikeanthonywild/osiris-docs/interim/draft.md

 # Introduction

-Modern cameras – both still-motion and video – feature a high level of upgradeability: lenses, filters and other accessories are all interchangeable, permitting finer control.
+Modern cameras – both still-motion and video – feature a high level of upgradability: lenses, filters and other accessories are all interchangeable, permitting finer control.
 As one of the most important components of the system, the image sensor plays a vital role in the composure of the final image.
 It dictates not only the output resolution, but also light sensitivity, colour representation, frame-rate and crop-factor.
 In spite of its significance, only a handful of expensive cinema and medium-format cameras include interchangeable sensors; even then, these components are proprietary.
 Upgrading the sensor in a mainstream camera requires the purchase of an entirely new system.

-This paper details an FPGA-based sensor-agnostic interface which can be used to connect any image sensor to any image processor, thus providing the basis for a truly modular and upgradeable camera system.
+This paper details an FPGA-based sensor-agnostic interface which can be used to connect any image sensor to any image processor, thus providing the basis for a truly modular and upgradable camera system.

 ## A brief history of camera technology